The Metal Element

 Ritual and Medicine were once entwined in a caduceus of consanguinity, an ouroboros of serpentine synergy.
 Mutually engendering one another, they coaxed forth each other’s latent powers and filled in the gaps in their respective repertoires.
 Most traditional medical systems still honor this alchemical marriage, but our current hegemonic medical paradigm has been ripping up the paperwork and denying them rights.
 As a healthcare provider, it’s fashionable and expected that I shirk away from this brouhaha and peddle the antiseptic certitude of allopathic care with sophistry and absolutism.
 However, I believe the physician should be a mender of chasms, honoring the prosaic prowess of each paradigm and fusing ritual and remedy as one.

-On a forced sabbatical recuperating from the pernicious three-week flu that recently swept Los Angeles, I was reminded of how important it is to fuse ritual & medicine, particularly when you’re wilted and supine, struggling to find your mojo in a disempowered mire.
+On a forced sabbatical recuperating from the pernicious three-week flu that recently swept Los Angeles, I was reminded of how important it is to fuse ritual and medicine, particularly when you’re wilted and supine, struggling to find your mojo in a disempowered mire.
 There’s nothing more humbling then being banished to your bed by a gruesome malady, a victim of capricious circumstance failed by your own flailing biology.
 It is in these ashen hours that a call to arms is ever so crucial, so that we may remind ourselves of our ferocious latent powers and re-connect with the seeds of our quieted magic.
 This is a simple, homespun ritual that I like to do at the advent of cold & flu season, when I feel an itchy tingle beckoning in the back of my throat, or when I’ve got tendrils of pestilence bristling within my body.
 The purpose of this rite is to strengthen the body’s energetic shield and first line of defense, and allow its innate curative alchemy to expel any lingering pathogens.
 As magic is best when it’s a prosy pastiche of incongruent passions, this ritual draws upon Traditional Chinese Medicine, Fire Cider folk herbalism, and the ancient Taoist art of qigong.

 A Little Background

 Qigong is the ancient Taoist art of cultivating qi from the environment, and circulating its healing helices of gossamer elixir throughout the body.
-Through qigong, we can tap directly into the diaphanous motive power that operates the universe, and sycophantically siphon it into our own body cauldron.
+Through qigong, we can tap directly into the diaphanous motive power that operates the universe, and circulate it within our own body cauldron.
 Qi is everywhere… within, without, above, below, giving life to all things.
 Its nature is to move and change, and the root of all health problems, be it injury, illness, or aging, involve the stagnation and circulation of qi and blood.
 Their harmonious flow is the basis of all ancient Asian medicinal and magical practices.

 This simple equation, culled from the magnificent book The Healing Promise of Qi by Roger Jahnke, appeases both the science nerd and wizard in me, and distills the myriad mysteries of qigong into a basic formula: